yershalom/kured/README.md

-You may find it desirable to block automatic node reboots when there are active alerts - you can do so by providing the URL of your Prometheus server with `--prometheus-url`:
+You may find it desirable to block automatic node reboots when there are active alerts - you can do so by providing the URL of your Prometheus server:

 ```
 --prometheus-url=http://prometheus.monitoring.svc.cluster.local
 ```

-By default the presence of /any/ active (pending or firing) alerts will block reboots, however you can ignore specific alerts with `--alert-filter-regexp`:
+By default the presence of /any/ active (pending or firing) alerts will block reboots, however you can ignore specific alerts:

 ```
 --alert-filter-regexp=^(BenignAlert|AnotherBenignAlert|...$